Costa del Sol is home to numerous prestigious schools from primary schools to universities, private educational institutions to public schools.

 Some hints before start finding the best school for your kid:

-- The first application period is generally March.
-If you have a school in mind, this is the right time to apply.
+• The first application period in Costa del Sol is generally in March.
+If you have a school in mind, March would be the right time to apply for Spain’s high schools.

-- Be prepared to face a waiting list for most well-known schools, whether private or public.
-The most important thing for public schools is the score you get from your residence address.
+• Be prepared to face a waiting list for the most well-known schools, whether private or public.
+The most important factor for public schools is the score you get from your residence address.

-- To be sure of the school you are considering, you can check the listings on the official webpage of education in Andalusia.
-You can list all the relevant education centers by entering the name of the place you plan to move to and clicking the (Buscar / Search) button.
-Here, you can find details about the levels, extra-curricular activities, languages of instruction, etc. of the school.
+• You can check the listings on the official webpage of the Department of Educational Development and Professional Training in Andalusia.
+You can list all the relevant education centers by the name of the location and search.
+Here, you can find details about the levels, extra activities, languages of instruction, and so on.

-- You can check the websites of private schools in Andalusia for more details on enrollment procedures and fees.
+• You can check the websites of the best international schools in Spain’s Andalusia for more details on enrollment procedures and fees.

-- In Spain, if a child does not pass the end-of-year examinations, he or she must repeat the same academic year, regardless of level.
+• If a student cannot pass the end-of-year exams, they must repeat the same academic year regardless of their level.
 This may be the case for foreign children as they may need an adjustment period in the first year.

 Are Public Schools Good in Spain?

-If you are planning to stay in Spain for a long period of time or want to integrate life in Spain with your family, public schools will be one of the best options.
-There is also support for schools and district administration for the adaptation of new students, as there are many foreigners on the Costa del Sol.
+If you are planning to stay in Spain permanently, public schools will be one of the best options.
+Spain’s education system is good for international students in the context of opportunities and the environment.
+The district administrations also support the adaptation of new students, as many foreigners are on the Costa del Sol.

 Generally, schools offer an education from the age of 3 (Infantil) to the end of Secondary School (ESO).
 For some, the Primary School (C.E.I.P or Primaria) and Secondary School (I.E.S or ESO) may be separated.

-As we said, March is the correct time to apply if you have a chosen school in mind.
-Lists are published at the end of April, with empty spaces and student scores.
+As said before, March is the correct time to apply if you have a chosen school in mind.
+Lists are published at the end of April, with quotas and student scores.
 So, there may be a second chance in May.
 For enrollment, you must first register your residential address (Padrón) at the town hall (Ayuntamiento).

-In addition to Spanish (Castellano) being the official and compulsory language of instruction in public schools in Spain, in some regions, it will also be compulsory to learn the common official language of the respective region.
+Spanish (Castellano) is the official language of instruction in public schools in Spain.
+However, in some regions, it will also be compulsory to learn the common official language of the respective region.

-Spanish is the only official language here, as it is in the Costa del Sol region of Andalusia.
+Spanish is the only official language here in the Costa del Sol region of Andalusia.

-- Where are the Best International Schools in Costa del Sol?
+Where are the Best of Spain’s International Schools in Costa del Sol?

 List of the Schools in Costa del Sol

-Here you may find a list of some well-reputed international schools in Costa del Sol:
+Here you may find a list of some best private schools in Spain and well-reputed international schools in Costa del Sol:

 This is a private school in Málaga with a British International Curriculum for students aged 3 to 18 years old.
 The language of instruction is English but Spanish is also taught to all ages, according to the regulations of the Ministry of Education.

-It is founded in 2009.
+It was founded in 2009.
 It offers education from nursery to the end of primary school.
 This is a bilingual Spanish-English school located in the center of Málaga.

 The college is located in San Pedro de Alcantara, Marbella.
-It offers the British Curriculum (the International Primary Curriculum, GCSEs, and A-Levels) and Spanish equivalent (ESO and Bachillerato).
+It offers the British Curriculum (the International Primary Curriculum, GCSEs, and A-Levels) and Spanish equivalent (ESO and Sixth Form).
+Laude San Pedro International College is chosen as the second-best school in Spain by Forbes’ Best 100 Schools list.

 It offers a British education that is complemented by Spanish studies and is located in Málaga.
-The school is for pupils aged 3 to 18.
+British School of Málaga is also part of the International Schools Partnership (ISP).
+The school is for pupils aged 3 to 18 and is among the best high schools in Spain.

 The school was founded in 1997.
 It has students from over 25 different nationalities and follows the British Curriculum.
-Education is from pre-nursery to university entry-level.
+Education is from pre-nursery to the Sixth Form.

 Located in Nueva Andalucia, Marbella, the school was founded in 1982 and has pupils from 3 to 18 years.
-It now offers an English-style education combined with Spanish language and culture education to enable students to gain proficiency from both the English and Spanish examination systems.
+It now offers an English-style education combined with Spanish language and culture education.
+In this way, they aim to enable students to gain proficiency from both the English and Spanish examination systems.
+Forbes has chosen Aloha College as the 5th best school among 100 others in Spain.

-This private school is located in Mijas Costa, Málaga, and has children from pre-school to high school.
+This private school is located in Mijas Costa, Málaga, and offers education to children from pre-school to high school.
 This is the oldest British School of the Costa del Sol, founded in 1968.
-The school offers the English National Curriculum as well as the Spanish ESO and Bachillerato to students aged 3 to 18 of various nationalities and cultures.
+The school offers the English National Curriculum as well as the Spanish ESO and Sixth Form.

 - German School of Málaga:Deutsche Schule Málaga

-Located in Marbella, The German School of Malaga is founded in 1898.
-This is an independent private school approved by the Spanish education authorities and officially recognized by the Conference of Ministers of Culture and Education (KMK) of the Federal Republic of Germany and subject to its supervision.
-The school offers bilingual education from Nursery to the end of Secondary School.
+The school is officially recognized by the Conference of Ministers of Culture and Education (KMK).
+It is subject to the Federal Republic of Germany’s supervision.
+The school offers bilingual education from nursery to the end of Secondary School.

 - Norwegian School: Den Norske Skolen Malaga

-It is Norwegian.
-The private primary school is located in the beautiful town of Benalmádena, on the Spanish Costa del Sol.
-It is 15 minutes from Malaga and 40 minutes from Marbella.
+The private Norwegian primary school is located in the beautiful town of Benalmádena.
+It is 15 minutes from Málaga and 40 minutes from Marbella.
+The school follows the Norwegian curriculum and provides education for children between the ages of 1 to 10.

 - Swedish School: Svenska Skolan Marbella